MateuxDotDev/tiny-img/notification-service/adr/ADR2.md

-# ADR 2: TypeScript as Backend Language
+# ADR 2: Kotlin as Backend Framework Language

-TypeScript is basically a linter for JavaScript, but it is a great choice for the image processing application because it is well-suited for building scalable and reliable applications.
+Kotlin is a modern programming language that is fully interoperable with Java.
+It is a great choice for building the backend of the auth service because it is well-suited for building scalable and reliable applications.

 ## Decision

-TypeScript will be used as the backend language for the image processing application.
+Use Kotlin as the backend framework language for the auth service.

 ## Rationale

-TypeScript is the main language behind Socket.io, and it is easy to use, alongside its type safety, which is essential for building a secure and scalable image processing application.
+Easy to use, able to integrate with Java code libraries with null safety and functional programming features.
+Kotlin is a great choice for building the backend of the auth service because it is well-suited for building scalable and reliable applications.

 ## Status

-Proposed
+Accepted

 ## Consequences

-- TypeScript will be used for the backend of the image processing application.
+- Kotlin will be used for building the backend of the auth service.
-- All backend related tasks will be done using TypeScript.
+- All backend related tasks will be done using Kotlin.